nla-group/GMRES-SDR/README.md

 This repository contains files accompanying the [paper](https://arxiv.org/abs/2311.14206) listed at the bottom of this page.
 More specifically, the repository contains implementations of GMRES-SDR, GMRES-DR, and GCRO-DR.

 Run `test_stokes_single.m` and `test_stokes_multiple.m` to reproduce the two plots in Figure 6.1 of the paper.
+You'll need to download the file `vas_stokes_1M.mat` from https://sparse.tamu.edu/VLSI/vas_stokes_1M.

-GMRES_SDR requires MATLAB's Signal Processing Toolbox for the `dct()` function when the default sketching operator (subsampled discrete cosine transform) is used.
+GMRES-SDR requires MATLAB's Signal Processing Toolbox for the `dct()` function when the default sketching operator (subsampled discrete cosine transform) is used.
 It is possible to use other sketching operators by passing a `param.hS` function handle to `gmres_sdr.m`.

 ## Reference
 ```